RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>41</sup> I receive not honour from men.
 <sup>42</sup> But I know you, that ye have not the love of God in you.
 <sup>43</sup> I am come in my Father’s name, and ye receive me not: if another shall come in his own name, him ye will receive.
-<sup>44</sup> How can ye believe, which receive honour one of another , and seek not the honour that [cometh] from God only?
+<sup>44</sup> How can ye believe, which receive honour one of another, and seek not the honour that [cometh] from God only?
 <sup>45</sup> Do not think that I will accuse you to the Father: there is [one] that accuseth you, [even] Moses, in whom ye trust.
 <sup>46</sup> For had ye believed Moses, ye would have believed me: for he wrote of me.
 <sup>47</sup> But if ye believe not his writings, how shall ye believe my words?